LIVING ABROAD GUIDE SECTIONS:

 To help give you a clearer idea of what this means, the following are examples of emergencies:

-• Criminal assaults against participants
+• Criminal assault

 • Sexual assault or rape

-• Serious illness, physical or emotional injury
+• Serious illness, physical, or emotional injury

 • Hospitalization for any reason